QolisilE/qolisile/README.md

 You might be wondering why I transitioned from being a geologist to diving into the world of data science.
 The answer is simple: passion and curiosity.

 In my previous role as a Junior Geologist at a mining company, I frequently dealt with databases containing thousands of rows of data.
 Managing such a large dataset and extracting meaningful insights was challenging.
 It was then that I realized I needed a more efficient way to handle this data.
-My curiosity led me to discover SQL, and after some research, I found a course on 'Databases and SQL' offered by Coursera.
+My curiosity led me to discover SQL, and after some research, I found a course on 'Relatioanal Databases and SQL' offered by Coursera.
 I took a chance, signed up for a free trial, and I was hooked.
 My journey into data science started from there, and before I knew it, I had earned a Data Science Professional Certificate.
 This shift wasn't planned—curiosity led the way.

 I'm Reaching Out for Your Help!